COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 UKSKGB is intended to be an easily accessible resource about sea kayaking, but it's up to you to make your own informed decisions about where to go, in what conditions and when.

-The same applies to any of the technical or "gadget" ideas.
-You should make your own decision whether or not they are right for you.
 There are plenty of sites to visit if all you want is to be told what to do by an "expert" - UKSKGB has a different philosophy and encourages input from everyone.

 There is lots of material in the Almanac to help you.